Parameterizing the Angular Distribution of Emission: A Model for TOF-PET Low-Count Reconstruction: Simulation setup

 \section{Simulation setup}

-The goal of this study was to show that the PADE approach is a legitimate candidate for low counts reconstruction.
-Hence, the methodology was built to compare the image quality achieved by the previously proposed PADE implementation to the performance of the MLEM algorithm on low counts acquisition without including further consideration.
+The goal of this study was to show that the PADE approach, which relaxes the interpretation of the uniform distribution of emission (UDE) property, is a legitimate candidate for low-count reconstruction.
+The methodology was built to compare the image quality achieved by the proposed PADE implementation to the performance of the MLEM algorithm on low-count acquisitions without including further considerations.